wkeilsohn/1-2-your-age-plus-7/README.md

 If I ever figure out what happened to the old script, I'll include it in a seperate file.

 ## Installation and Setup
-This is a cobol script, so it will need to be compiled.
-For testing purposes, OpenCobol was used on a Linux Unbutu machine.
-Once compiled, it should be able to run from the comand line.
+This is a cobol script, so it may need to be compiled.
+If you need to compile the code, I used gnuCobol and MinGW on Windows.
+That said, OpenCobol on a Linux or IOS system should also work.

+The executable file has been included, which may allow you to run it straight from the command line on a Windows machine.

 ## Usage
 Usage of this program can be leveraged to determine the age difference between two individuals.
-It can also be used to dtermine the age range of potential partners.
-Finaly, it can also be used to snark on a ton of reality shows running on TLC.
+It can also be used to determine the age range of potential partners for oneself.

+Finaly, as a joke, it can also be used to snark on a ton of reality shows running on TLC.

 ## Support
 Currently, no further updates are planned at this time.